 After a short health break, the leadership team made up of both business and IT folks reconvened for the Management Review & Problem Solving session.
 The first order of business was to get everyone’s thoughts out into the open.
 It was time for post-its, sharpies and silent writing.
 The topic was “What did we learn?” and the response from the leadership team was overwhelmingly positive.
 The value of the collaborative conversations enabled by the day was obvious to everyone.
 As you would expect there were also a number of items that needed to be actioned either the next day or over the come days.

 The final part of the management review was a conversation around feature priorities.
 The discussion was rich and the willingness of the leadership team to make compromises was the stuff of true servant leadership.
-It was 8pm, we had ourselves a set of positive messages to deliver to the team and it was time to head home for a well earned rest.
+It was 8 pm, we had ourselves a set of positive messages to deliver to the team and it was time to head home for a well-earned rest.

 Day two kicked off with a little more “Everything is Awesome” and a few words of encouragement from the CIO before getting on with the planning effort.
 We took a bit of a gamble and gave the teams all morning to plan, not just the 2 hours suggested by the standard SAFe agenda.
-Five teams new to agile, trying to plan a 12 week PI in two days was quite an ask and we wanted to given them every chance to succeed.
+Five teams new to agile, trying to plan a 12 week PI in two days was quite an ask and we wanted to give them every chance to succeed.

-By the final plan review most teams had a pretty solid plan for at least the first few iterations.
+By the final plan review, most teams had a pretty solid plan for at least the first few iterations.
 It was time to R.O.A.M. the program level risks.
 As the teams had read through their plans, they had surfaced risks that were outside their control.
 The RTE had been collecting these and it was time to get them all Resolved, Owned, Accepted or Mitigated.
 Talk about a leadership opportunity!
 As I read out each item, I watched the CIO, the business sponsor and other senior leaders take ownership of various risks on behalf of the teams.
 It was lean leadership in action.
 With the risks ROAMed, I asked the CIO and business sponsor to accept the risk profile for the PI and we captured a photo of the two of them in front of the risk board.

-Next up it was time for the moment of truth – a walk through of the program board followed by the confidence vote.
-Having played back the integrated plan to the group, I asked each team in turn to provide a confidence vote for the plan, using a “Fist of Five” where:
+Next up it was time for the moment of truth - a walkthrough of the program board followed by the confidence vote.
+Having played back the integrated plan to the group, I asked each team, in turn, to provide a confidence vote for the plan, using a “Fist of Five” where:

 5 = Very high confidence; will happen